Bencosterton/BCAN_Audio_Forensics/README.md

 This repo is a WIP.

-Some Open Source audio forensic tools built for the BCAN toolset.
+Some open source audio forensic tools built for the BCAN toolset.